Italy (Everybody Loves Raymond): Release and reception

-"Italy" initially aired on the American television network CBS, part one on October 2, 2000 and part two on October 9.
+"Italy" initially aired on the American television network CBS as an hour-long episode on October 2, 2000.
 In 2005, it was released to DVD as part of the official DVD release for the fifth season, which also came with an audio commentary for both parts of the episode by Phil Rosenthal and Ray Romano.
 "Italy" has been positively received by critics.
 Former DVD Verdict writer Russell Engebretson said that while the episode "veers into sentimentality, it provides a dose of sweetness to counter a few of the more darkly comic episodes [of season five], especially the funny but bitter "Christmas Present."
 He also praised the impressive cinematography.
 DVD Talk's Jeffrey Robinson called it "a fun way to start the season.
 It was a nice change of pace after the same settings and atmospheres."
 He also highlighted the introduction of a new love interest for Robert.
 However, in a mixed review published in The Gadsden Times, David Kronke opined that in keeping with the nature of usual "special" episodes, "it's not quite up to the series' usual laugh quotient."
 On March 2, 2002, Rosenthal won the Writers Guild of America Award for Episodic Comedy for writing "Italy".
 He has cited the episode to be one of his favorites of Everybody Loves Raymond.

+Legacy

+Rosenthal based the general idea of his television series Somebody Feed Phil on the episodes, mainly due to him seeing how the character of Ray reacted to visiting a new location.